 Paranormal Activity 2 movie image: Paramount Pictures.

-“Paranormal Activity 2 Movie Box Office: Prequel Is an Expected (Not a Sleeper) Hit” last updated in October 2022.
+“Paranormal Activity 2 Movie Box Office: Expected Hit” last updated in April 2023.